 Carel Kraayenhof Ensemble

-During the Hans van Manen festival, various choreographies will be performed by different dance companies and ensembles.
-Click on the link below for an overview of all programmes and on which days each programme is performed.
+During the Hans van Manen Festival, various choreographies will be performed by different dance companies and ensembles.
+Click on the link below for an overview of all programmes and more information on the choreographies.

 Dutch National Ballet Orchestra